 Prepares the Legislative Appropriations Request for submission to the Legislative Budget Board prior to each legislative session.

-Coordinates the development and compilation of institutional policies and procedures and assists other administrators in communicating them to faculty and staff.
+Coordinates the development and compilation of policies and procedures and assists other administrators in communicating them to faculty and staff.

 Directs all insurance matters, including property and non-property.